opendp/opendp/docs/source/api/user-guide/polars/polars-vs-opendp.rst

 3. **How you run the query.**
    When used from OpenDP, you must first call :code:`.release()` before executing the computation with :code:`.collect()`.
-   :code:`.release()` tells the OpenDP Library to ensure the query satisfies differential privacy, account for the privacy loss of releasing the query, and then allow the query to be collected once.
+   :code:`.release()` accounts for the privacy loss of releasing the query, and updates the privacy budget.

    .. doctest:: python